phenoxlab/phenox/docs/start/circuit.md

 ## Circuit Overview

-Circuit boards of Phenox2 consists of a main-board, two camera boards and a serial communication board.
+Circuit boards of Phenox2 consist of a main-board, two camera boards and a serial communication board.

-The name and location of each parts is listed as following picture(Fig.1~5).
+The name and location of each parts are listed as following picture(Fig.1~5).

 1. Power switch
 2. Supply connector